bryanhirsch/drupal7-minimal-behat/README.md

         ./behat -dl

-1. Set up behat.yml.
-Replace http://drupal7-minimal-behat.dev:8888 with whatever
-   the URL is for your local site install.
+1. Set up behat.yml file using the contents below.
+Replace http://drupal7-minimal-behat.dev:8888 with whatever the URL is for your local site install.
 Note: By default Behat will create a directory called "features" and look for your tests there.
 The YAML config below chages this default to "tests/features".